On subvarieties of singular quotients of bounded domains

-\begin{modelthm*} Assume that $\overline{X}$ is a smooth projective manifold, and that $D \subset \overline{X}$ is a reduced divisor such that $X = \overline{X} \setminus D$ is uniformized by a bounded domain $\Omega \subset \mathbb C^n$.
+\begin{modelthm*} Assume that $\overline{X}$ is a smooth projective manifold, and that $D \subset \overline{X}$ is a reduced divisor such that $X = \overline{X} \setminus D$ admits an étale cover biholomorphic to a bounded domain $\Omega \subset \mathbb C^n$.
 Then the pair $(\overline{X}, D)$ is of \emph{log general type}, i.e. $K_{\overline{X}} + D$ is big. \end{modelthm*} This theorem will appear as a particular case of several results (for instance, Theorem~\ref{thm1} or Theorem~\ref{thm2} below) whose main point of focus will be the analysis of the defect of hyperbolicity of such quotients in the spirit of the philosophy above.